Essential Digital Evidence Management System Features to Look For

 Gaps in the chain of custody compromised evidence integrity, creating uncertainty about its handling from collection to court presentation.
-Additionally, the incident exposed flaws in the department’s evidence management practices, raising questions about their system’s overall efficiency and security.
+Additionally, the incident exposed flaws in the department's evidence management practices, raising questions about the system's overall efficiency and security.

 These issues cast doubt on the investigation's outcomes, highlighting the need for a robust system.
 Essential digital evidence management features ensure that the evidence is securely stored, properly managed, and easily accessible.